mdschramm/dashboardngs/README.rst

 The majority of this project was built by Mark Micchelli, a full-time employee at Mt.
 Sinai whom I worked with.
 This is the version of the dashboard when I left Mt.
 Sinai.
-As an intern, I coded and contributed to the following files:
+The project was originally remotely stored on bitbucket.org, so I moved it here As an intern, I coded and contributed to the following files:

 dashboardngs/pbg/apps/analysis/forms.py
 dashboardngs/pbg/apps/analysis/models.py